Which of the following changes would cause the demand curve for c... | Study Prep in Pearson+

 Multiple Choice

-Which of the following changes would cause the demand curve for coffee to shift (not a movement along the curve)?
+Which of the following changes would cause the demand curve for coffee to shift (i.e., change demand rather than quantity demanded)?

 A